Core-Node-Team/Testnet-TR/QuickSilver-Mainnet/upgrade-v1.5.0.md

-# We intend for this upgrade to happen at 6365700 on Tuesday 12th March at around 1615UTC.
+# We intend for this upgrade to happen at 6365700 on Tuesday 12th March at around 16:15 UTC.

 ## Manuel
 ```